Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: Linearized equation and kernel

 For the linearized Usadel equation, the current that passes through the superconductor-normal metal interface at a given coordinate $x$ may be expressed via the Kuprianov-Luckichev boundary conditions as

 where $f_{s0}(x)$ is the pair amplitude in the superconductor at point $x$ and $F_{s}(x)$ is the pair amplitude in the normal metal at the interface at position $x$.
-The kernel is defined as $F_{s}(k) = \gamma_{B}Q_{n}(k)f_{s0}(k)$.
-Using the convolution rules for Fourier transforms,
+The kernel is defined in momentum space via the relation $F_{s}(k) = \gamma_{B}Q(k)f_{s0}(k)$.
+Using the convolution rules for Fourier transforms, the corresponding expression in real space is

 Substituting Eq. (\ref{eq:FsxQ}) into Eq. (\ref{eq:CurrKLLin}), it follows that